RetliwG/church_registration_app/README.md

 - **👥 Parent & Child Registration**: Register parent details and multiple children in one form
 - **✅ Sign In/Out Management**: Quick search and selection for signing children in and out
 - **📊 Real-time Attendance Tracking**: View all currently signed-in children
+- **✏️ Edit Existing Records**: Click "Edit" on any signed-in child to update their information
+- **🏢 Multi-Ministry Support**: Manage multiple ministries with separate spreadsheets
 - **🎨 iPad Optimized**: Responsive design that works perfectly on tablets
 - **☁️ Google Sheets Integration**: All data synced to private Google Sheets
 - **🔐 Secure Authentication**: Google OAuth login to protect sensitive data